 Q. Tips for doing a speakeasy bar crawl?

-A. I’m trying to organize one for Context Travel and it’s hard because these bars are spread out all across Manhattan.
+A. I’m trying to organise one for Context Travel and it’s hard because these bars are spread out all across Manhattan.
 They’re not all in the same neighbourhood.

 Q. Will you divulge one address to our readers?

 A. I would say the easiest bar to start with is PDT (Please Don’t Tell) in the East Village since it’s fairly easy to figure out and has a casual dress code.
 I would then make my way to the more difficult locations.